Wawrzynn/benchmark/README.md

 npm run start
 ```

 Here user navigates to benchmark folder where project is located and than installs required dependencies.
-Last command starts the project using start script [localhost:3000](https://localhost:3000/).
+Last command starts the project using start script here: [localhost:3000](https://localhost:3000/).
 Project is functional however the Firebase for that project has been shut down.

 ## Developing